swisnl/laravel-nova-mirror/ISSUE_TEMPLATE.md

 <!-- Provide a general summary of the issue in the Title above -->

+### :warning: This repository is only a Nova mirroring tool.
+Nova issues can be reported on the [Nova issues repository](https://github.com/laravel/nova-issues) :warning:

 ## Detailed description

 Provide a detailed description of the change or addition you are proposing.